-McKool Smith is pleased to announce the promotion of seven attorneys to Principals in the firm’s Austin, Dallas, Houston and New York offices, effective January 1, 2019.
+McKool Smith is pleased to announce the promotion of six attorneys to Principals in the firm’s Austin, Dallas, Houston and New York offices, effective January 1, 2019.

 “Our new principals have made their mark in the firm by demonstrating true leadership and a high level of client service,” said David Sochia, Managing Principal of McKool Smith.
 “I look forward to their continued success.”

 Blake Bailey is a Principal in the Houston office.
 His practice focuses on complex commercial litigation and intellectual property litigation, with an emphasis on standard essential patents.
 Additionally, he represents clients in a broad range of bankruptcy and bankruptcy litigation-related matters, including disputes involving breaches of contract, breaches of fiduciary duties, recovery of fraudulent transfers, and recovery of secured property, among others.
 He was a member of the trial team that secured a complete defense verdict for CenturyLink in a securities fraud suit brought by five groups of investors and four of its current and past executives who accused the company of securities fraud, breach of fiduciary duty, and fraud.
 Blake served as a law clerk for Chief Judge Edith Jones of the U.S. Court of Appeals for the Fifth Circuit in Houston.